 The charge to the Research Advisory Committee is to obtain input on research-related issues from the research community.
 The committee makes recommendations to the Dean of the School of Medicine on issues related to organization of core laboratories, shared equipment needs, institutional research grant programs, and other research related topics.
-Additionally, the committee examines and makes recommendations on research space utilization in the form of the Annual Research Space Analysis.
-The SOM Research Office collects information on changes in departmental and center research productivity and utilization of research space.
-The approved report is submitted to the Administrative Council and the Dean.
-The Dean uses this information when allocating space to the administrative units throughout the School of Medicine.
+Additionally, the committee examines and makes recommendations on research space utilization.

-The committee is composed of junior and senior faculty members who are active research scientists from basic science and clinical departments.
+The committee is comprised of junior and senior faculty members who are active research scientists from basic science and clinical departments.
 The Associate Dean for Research serves as Chair in a voting capacity.
 The Senior Associate Dean for Research serves in an ex-officio, non-voting capacity.